jmeter-maven-plugin/jmeter-maven-plugin/README.md

 The Maven JMeter Plugin allows you to automate JMeter tests in Maven.

-This fork uses the official Apache JMeter maven artifacts

-*For the latest documentation do a "mvn site:run" in the terminal*

 *PLEASE NOTE: The Group ID and Artifact ID have changed!*
 -----

 This is to bring the project in line with maven naming practice for non-maven plugins and to enable us to upload to the Sonatype OSS repos.
 This means the next release of this project will be promoted to the maven central repo.

 Community
 -----